artmg/lubuild/help/understand/disk-layout.md

 Compatibility of Filesystems between Linux, Windows and macOS complicates matters.
 The only universally supported filesystem types are
 FAT (and derivatives) that are not the most efficient or resilient these days.

+For many years there was a struggle between FAT32 being the most compatible, but limited on size, and exFAT allowing size but being limited cross-platform.
+Fortunately Apple licensed exFAT (2010-2015?) and built it in as a macos option, then in 2019 Microsoft release the spec allowing Linux kernel to support it natively.

+For the best support on Windows AND Linux AND Mac, and considering the size of files and drives, exFAT now seems the safest choice.

+Some Notes:

+* exFAT might not be supported by Apple’s Time Machine software
+* exFAT has features designed for Flash but works ok on magnetic media
+    * although it might only has one copy of the allocation table!
+* only FAT-family are cross-platform as NTFS is RO on Mac
+* FAT32 has a limit of max 4GB file size

+### OLD sections on Compatibility

 Filesystem type - see table in https://www.howtogeek.com/73178/ The safest three-platform choice is FAT(32)